-&lt;sup>10 No change provided for horticulture number, just baseline provided from same time as round 2 of modelling
+10 No change provided for horticulture number, just baseline provided from same time as round 2 of modelling

-Waitematā (water clarity) - currently an attribute clarity) - currently Waipa and Lower Waikato.
+Waitematā (water clarity) - currently an attribute Clarity in this scenario will improve however modelling indicates potentially 7 breaches of the scenario limits.
+These are predominantly in the lower parts of the Waipa and Lower Waikato.
 This scenario meets iwi swimming expectations of 155cm clarity (B Band) but below the A band (representing Vision and Strategy).
-The number of breaches generally increases where mitigation options are limited.
-Te Rere flow) - measures in cumecs at monitoring stations / effects from expert panel Flow is expected to remain static and not be affected by the reductions of the contaminants themselves.
+The number of breaches generally increases where mitigation options are limited. ↑3 Te Rere (flow) - measures in cumecs at monitoring stations / effects from expert panel Flow is expected to remain static and not be affected by the reductions of the contaminants themselves.
 It is expected afforestation will decrease the variability of flow, particularly during small to medium sized storm events.
 This scenario modelling suggests conversion to forestry of approximately 17,000ha.
 The introduction of wetlands as a mitigation to attenuate flows from approximately 360,000ha of land would result in less variability and an increase in base flow.
 There will be an impact on swimming in low and very high flows.
-Paemakariri temperature) The temperature of water is affected by exposure to sunlight.
+Paemakariri (temperature) The temperature of water is affected by exposure to sunlight.
 Shading of water bodies, particularly tributary streams will see a small decrease in temperature.
 This scenario includes afforestation (forestry and riparian management) that will result in lower water temperatures at those places.
 Temperature is also a stressor of native fauna, therefore lower temperatures are an improvement in ecosystem health.
-Generally, the expectation is that water will be colder in tributaries and afforestation and riparian planting will reduce temperature. †3 He kai pai edible food) - E.coli neasured but food standards not reported E.coli levels reduce by 25% to 75% across all FMUs.
+Generally, the expectation is that water will be colder in tributaries and afforestation and riparian planting will reduce temperature. ↑3 He kai pai (edible food) - E.coli measured but food standards not reported E.coli levels reduce by 25% to 75% across all FMUs.
 However, there are 37 breaches of the swimmable limits at 95 th percentile for E. coli (whereas for wadeable median E. coli no breaches at all).
 While the swimmable limits for E.coli in this scenario experience 37 breaches in the model there will still be an improvement or decrease in E.coli levels through de-intensification, afforestation, and mitigations.
 E.coli monitoring and modelling involves significant uncertainty.
 Kai collected in the present day from the catchments is cooked, reducing risk of human health risk from E.coli and other pathogens.
 Therefore the improvements in E.coli will likely improve perceptions of risk to human health.
 This indicator does not include or consider effects of heavy metals such as arsenic, mercury, zinc and copper that may come from both natural (geothermal) and industrial/urban waste sources.
-Heavy metals, particularly concentrated in sediment (Ohakuri) and reduced nutrients may reduce the release of heavy metals in anoxic stratified water.
-12
+Heavy metals, particularly concentrated in sediment (Ohakuri) and reduced nutrients may reduce the release of heavy metals in anoxic stratified water. ↑2